NCEI United States All-Time Record Count Archive

 The rankings are for the lower 48 states with the warmest ranking since 1895 of average temperatures, being 128 or 127 and 1 being the coldest as of 2022.
 Blue colors represent cold months and red warm.
 Those months with counts close to a 1 to 1 ratio of highs to lows are colored black.
 I have opted not to catalogue data prior to 1910 since record counts decrease substantially prior to the decade of the 1900s.
 NCEI Rankings individual months and years are listed on each chart.
 Rankings between 54-74 are color coded black, or near average.

 All-time warmest or coldest months and years are color coded purple.
+New this update: Temperature anomalies from 1901-2000 have been added on charts.

 Time stamps for when I last updated counts are located in the upper left-hand corner of each chart.
 Drop me a note if you see an error or if you have suggestions for improvements.

-The 2020s (Through July 2022):
+The 2020s (Through April 2024):

 The 2010s: